Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 You know, Palin is a great example of what I'm talking about.

-They tried to they try to embarrass as many Republicans as possible into not supporting Palin from the moment she was named the vice presidential running mate by by McCain, and it continues to this day.
+They tried to embarrass as many Republicans as possible into not supporting Palin from the moment she was named the vice presidential running mate by McCain.

-Insulting her, attacking her, making uh make it embarrassing, and it works with people.
+Insulting her, attacking her, make it embarrassing.

-And then Palin's name comes up, and they say, well, we can't have she's not smart enough, she's not bright enough, and I look at them and I say, compared to who?
+And then Palin's name comes up and they say, well, we can't have, she's not smart enough.

 Would you rather have Obama?

-Oh no, but I want somebody that can win.
+Oh, no, but I want somebody that can win.

 Well, tell me who it is.

-Well, it still embarrasses me.
+Well, she still embarrasses me.

 Well, who the hell are you?

-Well, I just don't think she's going.
+Well, I just don't think she knows.

-You're falling full prey to what media critics and the Democrats are saying about why why do you want to be so easily swayed?
+You're falling full prey to what media critics and the Democrats are saying about why do you want to be so easily swayed?

-What do you mean not polish?
+What do you mean not polished?

-We can't on the one hand sit here and ask, well, we're the good people.
+We can't, on the one hand, sit here and ask, well, we're the good people.

-How come we have the same old people?
+How come we see more people?

 She is an incumbent.

-If if you are among those who don't quite understand, if you think that party loyalty is based on issues, don't make that mistake.
+If you think that party loyalty is based on issues, don't make that mistake.

 I'm listening to this guy who I don't think he could find the Indian subcontinent on map.

-I said, Well, what do you want?
+I said, well, what do you want?

-It's a something if you really, really mean it, that you want challengers from outside the system, true outsiders, when they show up, and you know what it takes, you enter the political arena, and you're not a liberal Democrat, you know that the moment you show any potential of rallying people or winning an election, they're gonna come out and destroy you.
+It's something if you really, really mean it, that you want challengers from outside the system, true outsiders, when they show up and you know what it takes, you enter the political arena and you're not a liberal Democrat.

-Palin's a great classic example of that.
+Palin's a classic example of that.

 They'll always tell us who they fear.